 The Page Count Cap

-The following paragraphs regarding the R v Jagelo (SCCO Ref: 96/15) decision was made when the page cap for PPE was 10,000.
-The principles from the decision will still apply, despite the 2017 reduction in the LGFS cap to 6,000.

 In R v Jagelo (SCCO Ref 96/15), Master Rowley decided that the SCCO is not bound by the R v Furniss (2015) ruling which asserted that the page cap is arbitrary.
 He further held that it is not possible under the Criminal Legal Aid (Remuneration) Regulations 2013 to pay PPE in excess of 10,000 as part of the graduated fee.
 Where a judge does indicate that, in his view, a greater number of pages than 10,000 should be paid as PPE, then a claim for work done in respect of that material should be made under the Special Preparation provisions.